kenith375/julia_fractal/README.md

 Their are some parameters you can change in the main.py file and if you remove the hashes near the end, it saves all the frames.
+(You must create a folder called frames in the same folder if you want to save it.
+Also saving is slow)